 Disclosure: Articles on this site contain affiliate links.
 For more details, see the full disclosure.

 The Dos of Email Marketing

-Increase your rates for both open and clicks, keep subscribers happy and engaged:
+Increase both your open rates and your click-through rates, keep subscribers happy and engaged:

 Do know your audience.